Louder Than Words is the genre-based literary Festival

 associated with the music industry.

-Thank you to all of our partners, sponsors and supporters who ensured Louder Than Words could come to life and who continue to work with us as we maintain and ensure quality, develop and grow our audience reach and extend the diversity of our programme content.
+Thank you to all of our partners, sponsors and supporters who ensure Louder Than Words Festival can come to life each year!
+With your continued support we’re able to maintain and ensure quality, develop and grow our audience reach and extend the diversity of our programme content.

 Unlike Frank Zappa’s much quoted interpretation of music-writing, Louder Than Words promotes the craft, conducts interviews with thinking people, encourages reading and aims to develop artistic appreciation of all-comers through engagement